18 horse-related superstitions that people swear by - Horse & Hound

 2. It’s unlucky to rename your horse.

-3. Green is an unlucky colour for equestrians — and even a green handkerchief in the betting ring is considered to bring bad luck.
+3. Green is an unlucky colour for equestrians — and even a green handkerchief in the betting ring at the races is considered to bring bad luck.

-4. Seeing one white horse is bad luck (unless you are with your lover), but seeing two together brings good luck.
+4. Seeing one light grey horse is bad luck (unless you are with your lover), but seeing two together brings good luck.

 6. A bridegroom must carry a horseshoe in his pocket to ensure a happy marriage.

-7. The shoe of a two-year-old filly placed in your butterchurn will stop witches stealing your butter.
+7. The shoe of a two-year-old filly placed in your butter churn will stop witches stealing your butter.
 (A problem I’m sure many of us share…)

 8. A horse neighing outside your door means your family will get sick.
 (This could be a problem if you keep your horses at home…)